kyverno/website/content/en/docs/Writing policies/validate.md

 For a couple of examples on how wildcards work in rules, see the following.

-This policy requires that all containers in all pods have CPU and memory resource requests and limits defined:
+This policy requires that all containers in all Pods have CPU and memory resource requests and limits defined:

 ```yaml
 apiVersion: kyverno.io/v1